 The official Transcendental Meditation web site, TM.org, claims there have been more than 350 studies that confirm a wide array of benefits, including:

 - Reduced blood pressure in at-risk teens

 - Improved quality of life for heart failure patients

 What Independent Researchers Say About TM

-According to the NCCAM, patients often use TM and other forms of meditation to promote overall wellness.
+According to the National Center for Complementary and Alternative Medicine (NCCAM) patients often use TM and other forms of meditation to promote overall wellness.
 They also use it to cope with health problems such as:

 - Symptoms associated with chronic illnesses and their treatment